octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 <img src="./static/gae_flex_standard.jpg" width="400" />

 Let's start with a bit of terminology, your applications will use:
-- service, basically one independant piece of software you want to deploy.
-Except if you are deploying micro-services, most of the time you app will have only 1 service.
+- service, basically one independent piece of software you want to deploy.
+Except if you are deploying micro-services, most of the time your app will have only 1 service.
-- version, a deployable version of you app, your service can have several versions
+- version, a deployable version of your app, your service can have several versions
 - instance, when a version of a service is deployed, 1 or several instances are created.
-This is the running instance where you app is hosted.
+This is the running instance where your app is hosted.

 <img src="./static/gae_hierarchy.svg" align="center" width="400" />

-In this Lab,we will focus on App Engine Flexible environnement.
+In this Lab, we will focus on App Engine Flexible environment.

 ## The Lab - step by step